CDRT/docs/bios/settings/thinkstation/security.md

 ### AMD-only features ###

-?> Only the AMD-only features are shown in the screenshot below; otherwise they are shown in the screenshot above
+?> Only the AMD-only features are shown in the screenshot below; otherwise they are shown in the screenshot above.

 ![](./img/amd_security.png)